 Some fleece jackets feature a waterproof outer layer or flame-retardant coating.
 These reduce breathability.

-Fleece is moisture-wicking
+Fleece has moisture-wicking properties

 Fleece wicks sweat away from your skin.
 This is achieved with short fibers that create a capillary action.
 Water passes through the fibers without being absorbed.
 Fleece has a low absorption rate.